Compute-Optimal Quantization-Aware Training: Optimal QAT Compute Allocation

 where $\widehat{f}$ is the predicted optimal QAT fraction for the total tokens-per-parameter-byte count $\Stotal$, and $a$ is a fitted parameter.
-This function choice was made due to the observed almost linear dependency in log-log coordinates (\figref{fig:figure1}~\figleft) but with the added constraint that \(\Dqat \leq \Dtotal\).
+This function choice was made due to the observed almost linear dependency between $\Stotal$ and optimal $\Sqat$ in log-log coordinates, but with the added constraint that \(\Dqat \leq \Dtotal\).
 The optimal fit in our setup yields $a=\GetVar{optFita}$.

 \paragraph{Optimal QAT Fraction Fit Results.} We fit the proposed equation directly using Huber loss \citep{huber1964robust} and gradient descent optimization.
 The approach achieves \GetVar{optFitTotalmae} MAE in fraction prediction across all model sizes and experiments.
 We also verify that the error remains low if we remove the largest tested model from the training and evaluate accuracy only on it.
 The results are displayed in \figref{fig:figure1}~\figleft.
 Optimal points lie close to the predicted optimal fraction.
 We can make the following high-level observations: \textbf{the optimal QAT fraction grows faster with $\Dtotal$ for lower bit widths}, \textbf{the optimal QAT fraction decreases with model size $N$ increase and fixed $\Dtotal$}.
 One limitation of the fit is that it is subject to the granularity of the selected experiments---the set of QAT fractions being tested.
 Also, as we fit only optimal points, we do not use a substantial amount of non-optimal data points, which also contain valuable information about loss behavior.
 One way to utilize all available data is to model the loss scaling law explicitly and infer optimal QAT fractions from it.
-We focus on this in \secref{sec:loss-scaling-law-fit}.
+We focus on this in \secref{sec:loss-scaling-law-fit}. \begin{secsummary} Optimal QAT compute allocation fraction is not stationary but grows with total training tokens-per-parameter-byte ($\Stotal$) and can be predicted from it. \end{secsummary}